 3 large potatoes, peeled and sliced thinly

 Tortilla Espanola can be served hot, warm, or cold.
-Serve it with a green vegetable, or a salad, and perhaps some sweet chilli sauce.
+The leftovers are great the next day.
+Works well served with a salad, olives, rustic bread, and perhaps some chili sauce on the side.
+Serve it with a green vegetable, or a salad, and perhaps some sweet chili sauce.